megaredmegared/SFSymbolsHelpers/README.md

   <img src="./images/ThirdExample.png" width="400">
 </div><br />

-I used "named" as prefix because some of the SF Symbols names start with numbers, but you can easly use the prefix you want when you generate the code.
+I used "of" as prefix because some of the SF Symbols names starts with numbers, but you can easily use the prefix you want when you generate the code.

-That's usefull to avoid typo error and also for discoverability with Xcode autocompletion.
+This is usefull for avoiding typos error and also for discoverability with Xcode autocompletion.